The Olive Tree Free Pentecostal Church Wembury Is Established on the Rock Christ Jesus

 And you're deeply sunk in sin,

-Yet in patient grace now the Saviour waits
+Yet in patient grace now the Savior waits

 Your weary heart to win.